adiezsanchez/nuclear_translocation_3D/README.md

 1. In order to run these Jupyter notebooks and .py scripts you will need to familiarize yourself with the use of Python virtual environments using Mamba.
 See instructions [here](https://biapol.github.io/blog/mara_lampert/getting_started_with_mambaforge_and_python/readme.html).

-2. Then you will need to create a virtual environment either using the following command:
+2. Then you will need to create a virtual environment using the following command:

    <code>mamba create -n nuclear_translocation python=3.9 devbio-napari boto3 plotly pyqt -c conda-forge</code>